 The Board of Directors serve as the leadership of TACTE and includes the President, Vice President, Treasurer, Secretary, Immediate Past President, Executive Director and nine Directors.
 Board of Directors serve in office for three years while officers serve for two.
 If you have any questions or would like to get involved with TACTE, feel free to contact any of these members.

-Shana Drury serves as the Associate Dean of Instructional Services for Vernon College.
+Shana Drury serves as the Dean of Instructional Services for Vernon College.
 Vernon College is located in Vernon, Texas with three additional centers in Wichita Falls, Texas and one in Seymour, Texas.
 Shana serves as the Perkins Coordinator, updates THECB curriculum, oversees career & technical education rules and regulations, plus supervises the Continuing Education department.